 5. You need to trust your own skills

 If there is one thing that will make the difference in your success, is trusting your own skills.
-Having confidence in your talent, in what you have to offer to the world, in what you have to say, will set the tone in your future.
+Having confidence in your talent, in what you have to offer to the world and in what you have to say.
+This will set the tone for your future.